MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 You can apply new application settings to client computers that already have Office 365 ProPlus installed without changing any other deployment setting.
 To do so, create a configuration file that contains application settings and then run the ODT in **customize** mode.
 Customize mode ignores all other settings in the configuration file except application settings.

-1. Use the steps in [Apply application settings to Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#Apply-application-settings-to-Office-365-ProPlus) to create the configuration file.
+1. Use the steps in [define application preferences](overview-of-the-office-customization-tool-for-click-to-run.md#define-application-preferences) to create the configuration file.
 2. From a command prompt, run the ODT executable in customize mode with a reference to the configuration file you just created.
 In the following example, the configuration file is named **installappsettings.xml**:

  `setup.exe /customize installappsettings.xml`